 If you are looking for FREE coloring apps for adults, check out my full reviews of the best.
 Most of these color apps have free pages and colors.
 You’ll also learn which subscriptions are worth it!

-Updated: October 2021 with the latest apps from the Apple Store.
+Updated: October 2021 with the latest apps from the Apple Store and Android.

 When I thought about reviewing adult coloring apps, something came to mind immediately.
 Adult coloring is supposed to be relaxing, and even an escape from electronic devices.
-So what is the deal with adult coloring apps?
+So what is the deal with these apps?
 Why use them over an adult coloring book and your pencils?

-I’m not going to lie – I was skeptical of adult coloring apps myself.
+I’m not going to lie – I was skeptical myself.
 That was until I downloaded all of these to review and gave them an honest go . . . and then I discovered: adult coloring apps ARE relaxing!

 Here are the top things I noticed about the apps:

-I don’t have to break out the books and colored pencils.
+I don’t have to break out the books and colored pencils like in traditional coloring.
 Sometimes I just don’t like having supplies everywhere.

 It’s a lot less expensive than books and pencils, markers, etc. If you are looking for an inexpensive hobby, ALL of these apps have a free option.
 Some are better than others which I address in each review.